 I employ a variety of empirical methods in my work, including behavioral, survey and field experiments, as well as "forensic" analyses of cross-national and historical data.

-Prior to joining the Max Planck Institute, I was a Max Weber Fellow at the European University Institute.
+Prior to joining the Max Planck Institute, I was a Max Weber Fellow at the European University Institute in Florence, Italy.
 I hold a Ph.D. in Political Science from Stanford University (2014), a J.D. from Stanford Law School (2011), and a double B.A. in Economics and Political Science from the University of California, Berkeley (2006).

 Max Planck Institute